 This new confidence has been brought on in huge part from having had our second jabs in the home – that’s me, my husband and my Mum, but not the children.

 I’ve been planning this revamp early this year and started working on it at the beginning of spring.
-Now I am almost 100% finished, just waiting on one thing and I can sign it off as done!
+Now I am 100% finished and can finally sign it off as done!

 In this article, I’ll show you my 3 Top tips for a bright hallway revamp and the stages I went through from planning to execution.